-The primary change you’ll see is in the IRBManager xForms, where the new Exempt categories will be listed.
+The primary change you’ll see is in the I-Manager xForms, where the new Exempt categories are listed.
 Our process for reviewing and approving exempt studies hasn’t changed.
 Some researchers might see a faster turnaround time, if their research was previously typically expedited and now qualifies as exempt.
 This will mostly affect psychology and some linguistics faculty.

 Expedited categories have not changed.